ebourras/webflux-jwt-integration/README.md

 [] choose their delivery method
 [] choose day and timeslot for their deliveries

+## Architecture

+This project is based on

+1-SpringBoot 3
+2-Spring WebFlux for asynchronous request process 3-Reactive MongoDB that fits well with WebFlux 4-Lombock for less code
+5-MapStruct framework for mapping between DTO's and entities 6-Open API for API documentation
+7-JWT Reactive authentication to secure the APIS

 ## Run App
 there are two ways to run the application